RivenSkaye/windows-rs-ext/README.md

 - Q: I requested something but it was closed as wontfix, why is that?
   A: Some macros are actually only relevant to the C++ stuff and this repo only exists for actual added value.
 If you believe the request to add value for Rust as well, feel free to keep the discussion on the issue thread going, or PR it in to show where the added value lies.

+- Q: Why specifically Windows 10?
+  A: It's the only SDK I have installed and have testing systems for, and it's big enough to already make it an ambitious endavour.
+Perhaps 11 SDK versions will be added when 10 is fully done and I have the time to spare.
+Unless a contributor for it comes along of course.

 - Q: My question isn't in here, and none of these seem to make sense.
 What should I do?
   A: Frequency and a very young crate don't mix, so these were just the first few things I could think of that people would ask.
 That said, issues are a perfectly fine place to ask questions, and if one sticks out, it'll find its place here.